Janice Harayda: Personal life and career

-In 1974, Harayda was responsible for starting an all-woman church service at Park Avenue Methodist Church in New York City.

 Reception

 In 2010, Harayda was listed as one of the best book reviewers on Twitter by Adweek's Galley Cat blog.

 Vince Brewton, writing for Foreword Reviews, stated that the book Manhattan on the Rocks "will make readers laugh out loud, and the Hungarian-American, basketball-playing heroine is more human than one might expect".
 The Chico Enterprise-Record wrote a positive review of The Joy of Being Single, concluding with: "At times there is an unspoken assumption that marriage is the ultimate goal, yet the book's point is that being single can be a joy".

 Joanne Kaufman of the Chicago Tribune reviewed The Accidental Bride, stating: "Harayda set a tough task for herself—to write a modern comedy of manners (the sort at which the late Laurie Colwin excelled)—and ended up, unfortunately, with a mannered comedy with tired observations about psychiatrists, child-rearing, wedding rituals and Martha Stewart".